chinitaberrio/Project_1_SDC_nanodegree/README.md

 > Parameters: vertices coordinates.
 * Obtaining lines from the hough transform.
 > Parameters: resolution of rho and theta, threshold, minimum line length, max line gap.
-* Draw the lines on the edge image.
+* Draw the lines into the image.
 This method calculates a weighted average of the lines identified as right and left lane to obtain a single like which is extrapolated over the area of interest.

 ### 2. Shortcomings